jshin313/PicoCTFStreamNotes/README.md

 Segmentation fault (core dumped)
 ```

-Some instructions need stack alignments of 16 bytes instead of 8 bytes, which is why we needed to add another return in our exploit.
+Some instructions need stack alignments of 16 bytes instead of 8 bytes, which is why we needed to add another 8 bytes in our exploit with the ret.

 ## asm2 - Reverse Engineering